-A total of 5.6 percent of U.S. adults identified as LGBT in 2020, a new record high.
-Gen Z, newly added to the latest edition of a survey by Gallup, is the gayest generation in terms of self-identification.
-Almost 16 percent of those born between 1997 and 2002 identified as LGBT, compared with around 9 percent of Millennials.
+A total of 7.2 percent of U.S. adults identified as LGBT in 2022, a new record high.
+Gen Z, newly added in the Gallup survey's 2020 edition, is the gayest generation in terms of self-identification.
+Almost 20 percent of those born between 1997 and 2004 identified as LGBT, compared with around 11 percent of Millennials.

 For older generations, levels of self-identification did not change majorly in the past decade.
 The Gallup survey question did not ask respondents to identify as other sexes, sexual identities or sexual orientations like intersex, asexual or queer.